-Reactive arthritis is an inflammatory condition that causes pain, stiffness, and sometimes swelling in the joints.
+Reactive arthritis (reactive arthropathy) is an inflammatory condition that causes pain, stiffness and sometimes swelling in your joints.
 It usually occurs as a reaction to an infection and normally goes away on its own within a few months without causing ongoing problems.

 What causes reactive arthritis?